-- 2 tablespoons milk
+- 2 tablespoons milk (46ml)

-- ½ cup chopped pecans **optional!**
+- ½ cup chopped pecans, optional

-- 1 cup powdered sugar
+- 1 cup powdered sugar (125g)

 - Stir in pecans, if adding.

-- Prepare a baking sheet by lining it with parchment paper or a nonstick baking mat.
+- Preheat the oven to 350°F. Line a sheet pan with parchment paper or a nonstick baking mat.
 Set aside.

 - Bake for 15 minutes (or until cookies are set.)

-- Cool and then enjoy!
+- Cool on a wire rack and then enjoy!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.